jeremytammik/tbc/a/1429_stable_references.md

 Reference Stable Representation Magic Voodoo #revitAPI #3dwebcoder @AutodeskRevit #adsk #aec #bim #python #dynamobim

-Let's end the week with a truly magnificent contribution and research result provided by Scott Wilson in the the Revit API discussion forum.
+Let's end the week with a truly magnificent contribution and research result provided by Scott Wilson in the Revit API discussion forum.
 Scott responded to Pat Hague's recent thread on converting local family instance coordinate of a selected edge to project coordinates, saying, Yeah the Stable Reference Strings can be used to get at areas of the Geometry API that aren't fully exposed &ndash; I love playing around with them.
 Sometimes I stumble upon something cool such as this solution for a situation in which the geometry returns no reference for a family instance...